PeggyJV/testnets/grenache/README.md

 # Grenache testnet

 The following describes what is required for a single VM that will act as a validator in the `sommelier` grenache testnet.
 This testnet will involve upgrading from `sommelier` 3.1.1 to 4.0.0, so we will first be installing the earlier binary.
+We will later be replacing our usage of `gorc` with `steward` as this is the same transition the validators will be going through.

+Use a recent Ubuntu image when creating your VM.

 ## VM Requirements